 'What do you mean, who had you before.'

 'Would you stop and think for a moment.
 There isn't anywhere on Earth land that doesn't belong to someone, is there ?
-And if it is, a man will come, and make it his.
+And if there were, a man would come, and make it his.
 There isn't an ewe, or a goat, or a cow or an elephant that doesn't have an owner, and if there were, an owner would come forth in any case.'

 'But you are a woman.'